njohner/python_course/README.md

-# Python data science course
+# Python programming and data science course

-This repo contains ipython notebooks with exercises to learn python programming, with an emphasis on data science.
+This repo contains ipython notebooks with exercises (with solutions) to learn python programming, with an emphasis on data science.
 The first part of the course deals with basic python programming:

 - Built-in classes (strings, lists, dictionaries, sets)
 - Conditional statements